tachyon-ops/react-role-based-auth/README.md

 export default Auth;
 ```

+`BrowserRefresh` logic can be seen on the accompaning `src/demo` sample App.

 Then in your `index.tsx` or `app.tsx`, whatever suits you best, under your redux provider, add the following to your react entry poing (`Auth` is our previously created app code):

 ```typescript